dmcghan/intro-to-javascript/2-adding-javascript-to-apex-apps.md

     ![](images/2/affected-elements-2.png)

-11. At this point, the Show actions are correctly configured but the Hide actions still need to be created.
+11. At this point, the Show actions are configured correctly but the Hide actions still need to be created.
 Since Hide is an opposite of Show, APEX makes this very easy.
-Select both Show actions in the pane on the left, then right-click either action and select **Create Opposite Action**.
+Select both Show actions in the left pane, then right-click either action and select **Create Opposite Action**.

     ![](images/2/create-opposite-action.png)

-    You should see two new Hide actions appear under the Falce branch in the Dynamic Action.
+    You should see two new Hide actions appear under the False branch in the Dynamic Action.
 Best of all, they are already configured with the settings from the previous actions.

 12. Save your changes and then return to the runtime application.
 Close the form page and reopen it by clicking on a product again.
-Now, the image item and region should be hidden or shown based on the value of **Product Available** - all without having written a single line of JavaScript code!
+Now, the image item and region should be hidden or shown based on the value of **Product Available**.
+With Dynamic Actions, you can do all of that without writing a single line of JavaScript code!

     ![](images/2/product-details-2.png)

 ### **Part 2:** Using Dynamic Actions with JavaScript hooks

-The Dynamic Action framework provides various hooks which can make the framework much more flexible, provided the developer knows a little JavaScript.
-In this part, you will use these settings in the Dynamic Action you created in the previous part.
-The end result will be the same, but you should have a better idea of the options available.
+The Dynamic Action framework provides various JavaScript hooks, or features which are geared toward developers that know a little JavaScript.
+These features can make the framework much more powerful and flexible.

+In this part, you will use these features in the Dynamic Action you created in the previous part.
+The end result will be the same, but you will have a better idea of the JavaScript hooks available to you when needed.

 1. Return to the Page Designer for page 6 and select the Dynamic Action created in the previous part.